FindMySchool LogoFindMySchool

 The College of West Anglia is a broad-access institution, and its results profile reflects a diverse intake with varying prior attainment.

 The college offers a focused range of A-levels, primarily at the King's Lynn campus.
-In 2024, performance sat in the national lower band.
-The college ranks 2106th in England for A-level outcomes (FindMySchool ranking).
+In the current FindMySchool data, performance sits in the national lower band.
+The college ranks 2,440th out of 2,549 providers in England for A-level academic outcomes (FindMySchool ranking).

-Metric data shows that 31% of grades were A*-B, compared to the England average of 47%.
-The percentage of top grades (A*/A) was 7%.
+Metric data shows that 20% of grades were A*-B. The percentage of top grades (A*/A) was 0%, with 0% at A*.
 These figures suggest that while the college provides an A-level route, it is not an academic hothouse.
 Students here often combine A-levels with vocational qualifications or choose the college for its environment rather than purely for exam league table position.

 Comparing A-level data alone misses the primary purpose of CWA.
 The college excels in technical training.
 The latest Ofsted inspection, published in April 2025, rated the college as Good, highlighting strong achievement rates in practical subjects, particularly in construction, engineering, and care.
 T-Levels have been introduced successfully, offering a rigorous alternative to A-levels with substantial industry placement elements.